Murder of Mirza Abdul Halim: Pursuit and shooting

-On the early morning of 15 February 1989, five weeks after his release from prison, 29-year-old Singaporean hairstylist Ong Yeow Tian, who was previously convicted for housebreaking and drug-related offences, partnered with his 26-year-old unemployed friend and secret society member Chua Gin Boon (蔡锦文 (Cài Jǐnwén)) to commit housebreaking at Tampines.
+On the early morning of 15 February 1989, five weeks after his release from prison, 29-year-old Singaporean hairstylist Ong Yeow Tian, who was previously convicted for housebreaking and drug-related offences, partnered with his 26-year-old unemployed friend and secret society member Chua Gin Boon (蔡锦文 (Cài Jǐnwén, Chhòa Kím-bûn)) to commit housebreaking at Tampines.
 Both men, who brought along chisels and a knife, attempted to break into two shops, including a hair salon, with Ong trying to enter the shops while Chua acted as a lookout.

-However, both men failed to do so, and they were caught red-handed by two police constables (PC) Chua Yew Hua (蔡耀华 (Cài Yàohuá)) and Mirza Abdul Halim bin Mirza Abdul Majid, who responded to a police report lodged at 1.47am about the sighting of the robbers behaving suspiciously.
+However, both men failed to do so, and they were caught red-handed by two police constables (PC) Chua Yew Hua (蔡耀华 (Cài Yàohuá, Chhòa Iāu-hôa)) and Mirza Abdul Halim bin Mirza Abdul Majid, who responded to a police report lodged at 1.47am about the sighting of the robbers behaving suspiciously.
 Both the policemen gave chase, with PC Chua managing to arrest one of the suspects Chua, while PC Abdul Halim alone gave chase after Ong, and both got into a scuffle.
 During the struggle, Ong used the knife to stab PC Abdul Halim on the neck before he snatched PC Abdul Halim's Smith & Wesson revolver (which the policeman attempted to use for self-defence), which he used to shoot at PC Abdul Halim in the head.
 After critically injuring PC Abdul Halim, Ong then fled the scene with the revolver he stole from the fallen cop.
 Afterwards, a police manhunt was conducted to search for Ong.

 Shoot-out between Ong and the police

 Later, between 2am and 3am, upon the tip-off of a witness named Lachumana Govindasamy, a 40-year-old taxi driver who witnessed Ong entering another taxi (driven by a Mohamed Syed), the police arrived at Tampines Street 22, where Ong just alighted the taxi.
-When confronted by Sergeant Omar bin Amin and his partner PC Goh Soon Wan (alias Benny Goh; 吴顺源 (Wú Shùnyuán)), Ong fired at one of the officers, PC Goh, who remained unharmed and fired back another shot.
-Ong, who sustained a gunshot wound on the abdomen, escaped and he hid in the bushes within the area itself, before he was spotted by PC Ang Chai Hai (also spelt as Ang Chye Hai; 洪财海 (Hóng Cáihǎi)).
+When confronted by Sergeant Omar bin Amin and his partner PC Goh Soon Wan (alias Benny Goh; 吴顺源 (Wú Shùnyuán, Gô͘ Sūn-goân)), Ong fired at one of the officers, PC Goh, who remained unharmed and fired back another shot.
+Ong, who sustained a gunshot wound on the abdomen, escaped and he hid in the bushes within the area itself, before he was spotted by PC Ang Chai Hai (also spelt as Ang Chye Hai; 洪财海 (Hóng Cáihǎi, Âng Châi-hái)).
 Ong fired at PC Ang in the chest, but since PC Ang was wearing a bulletproof vest, he survived the gunshot but became unconscious as a result of the force impact inflicted by the bullet.
 After a subsequent exchange of gunfire between Ong and the other officers, Ong finally surrendered after being wounded seven times on the abdomen and arms, and he was arrested.
 Lachumana was later commended by the police for helping them to capture Ong, and both PC Goh and PC Ang were promoted to Corporal for their bravery and contribution to the successful arrest of Ong.